joniram/my-website/_posts/2021-01-15-active-reset.md

 <!--more-->

 #### Active reset of a radiative cascade for entangled-photon generation beyond the continuous-driving limit
 Here we're providing a new perspective on cascaded quantum systems for the generation of entangled photons.
 The basic premise is this: Under the right circumstances, it's better to drive the system only some of the time, instead of all the time.
-In particular this means that, putting this realisation to use, we are able to generate more entangled photons than any other established driving scheme.

-By implementing the quantum system and driving scheme experimentally, we can now claim world's highest clocked entangled-light-emitting diode, driven at 1.15 GHz.
-We put a lot of effort into engineering this fast-clocked photon source.
+By implementing the quantum system and driving scheme experimentally, we can now claim the world's fastest clocked entangled-light-emitting diode, driven at 1.15 GHz.
+As a result of the new driving scheme, not every clock cycle produces an entangled photon pair---nevertheless, for the given system this produces more photons than any other established driving scheme.
+A lot of effort was put into engineering this fast-clocked photon source.
 In doing so, we've also been able to achieve the fastest clocked single-photon LED.
 In fact, as far as we're aware it's actually world's fastest-clocked single photon source overall - not just from LEDs.
 This is especially interesting for long-distance quantum communication, as faster clock speeds usually mean higher (quantum-)bit rates.

 <div>
 <img src="/img/Physical Review Research_2_043292_key-image.png" align="left" alt="Portrait photo" style="margin: 20px 20px 00px 00px;width:140px;" />